Skip to main content

 Next Steps

-This project was just a first step in providing a full-scale production line for LPU-21 live preservers.
-Additional improvements in pre-process steps and quality checks have been identified and the hope is that with further funding these advancements will be realized.
-Exploration for expanding the system for use in additional LPU opportunities and other inflatable applications such as rafts, beam structures and FOD plugs are underway at Kennon.
+Exploration for expanding the system for use in additional LPU opportunities and other inflatable applications such as rafts, beam structures and FOD plugs are underway at Kennon to further grow the impact of this project.

 Explore membership